-As physical therapists, we see a large number of people with musculoskeletal pain.
+As physical therapists, we treat a lot of patients who have discomfort in their musculoskeletal system.
 On examining, the reason behind these pains could be the trigger points.
 These trigger points can cause pain in a specific spot within the muscle.
 Many studies have shown that myofascial trigger points are associated with many pain syndromes.
 With such a huge number of patients with pain from trigger points, the knowledge of dry needling becomes very crucial.

 Trigger point dry needling is a new technique that has become very popular nowadays.
 Dry needling is an adaptation of traditional acupuncture.
 A huge number of physical therapists have started using it.
 It has become so popular as it is very effective in treating myofascial pain syndrome.
 Before we discuss further, first understand ‘what is a trigger point?’